-The most common impact test is Charpy or IZOD.
-Charpy tests are implemented according to ISO 179-1 and ASTM D 6110.
-Instrumented Charpy tests according to ISO 179-2.
-Izod tests are carried out according to ISO 180, ASTM D 256, ASTM D 4508 and "Unnotched cantilever beam impact" according to ASTM D 4812.
+The most common impact tests are either Charpy or Izod.
+Charpy tests are implemented according to ISO 179-1 and ASTM D6110.
+Instrumented Charpy tests to ISO 179-2.
+Izod tests are performed to ISO 180, ASTM D256, ASTM D4508 and "unnotched cantilever beam impact" to ASTM D4812.

-Charpy according to ISO 179-1 is the preferred test method within the conext of the standard for single-point parameters ISO 10350-1.
-The test is preferably performed on unnotched specimenswith edgewise impact (1eU).
-If the test specimen does not break during the test, the subsequent tests are carried out with notched samples.
-It is not possible to compare the test results.
-If the notched sample still does not break, the impact method is used.
+Charpy to ISO 179-1 is the preferred test method within the standard for single-point data ISO 10350-1.
+The test is preferably performed on unnotched specimens with edgewise impact (1eU).
+Should the specimen not break during the test, any subsequent tests are performed with notched specimens.
+In this case, a comparison of the test results is not possible.
+If a specimen break still does not occur using the notched specimen, the impact tensile method is used.

-By plotting the force time sequence, a force time diagram with excellent accuracy can be achieved through double integration using qualitative high-quality measurement technology.
-Theobtained data can be used in different ways:
+By plotting the force time sequence, a force time diagram with excellent accuracy can be achieved through double integration using high-quality measurement technology.
+The resulting data can be used in different ways: